Bible Reading: James 5:16-18

 The earnest prayer of a righteous person has great power and wonderful results.
 James 5:16

-PRAY: Talk to God about your attitude toward praying for non-Christians.
-Tell him if you are eager—or finding it tough to do.
+PRAY: Talk to God about your attitude about praying for non-Christians.
+Tell him if you are eager-or apathetic.